 It then continues in their professional life, when working hours are really long.
 Recently the government reduced the maximum working hours from 63 to 52h per week.
 This is still a lot.
 And don’t count on resting and taking long breaks, since most company only offers 10 to 15 days of leave per year.

-To be honest this is not a major Cons… However, when we decided to move to South Korea, this was our families first concern: “what about North Korea?
+To be honest this is not a major Con… However, when we decided to move to South Korea, this was our family’s first concern: “What about North Korea?
 It must be dangerous to be in South Korea? etc.”

 Conclusion about the Pros and Cons of living in South Korea

 Like in any country in the world, there are things we like and things we don’t like.
 However, having lived in so many different countries now, we learned that we always adapt and adjust ourselves to the places we live.

 Ultimately the good things will prevail.
 And the things we didn’t like made up for some good and fun stories back home.

 Living in a new country is always a fantastic experience.
 We always enjoy the first few months, when everything is new, every day we learn about something else and we can’t wait to talk about our new life to our friends and family back home.

 If you ever have the chance to move to South Korea, do not hesitate.
 It is a great place to live, with plenty of things to do and see.
 It is the occasion to discover a unique culture, with fantastic traditions, interesting history, delicious food, and very nice people.
 This is certainly what we remember the most about South Korea.